HOA Stealth Flagpole Antenna · 160–6M · No Radials · Made in USA

 Same 6061-T6 aircraft aluminum.
 Same ASCE 7-10 wind ratings.
 Same VDA geometry.
 Same 7-year guarantee.
 Threaded transition sections machined directly into the metal — self-aligning, no through-bolting, less total weight.

-This is a finite window.
 Manufacturing expanding.
 Things coming this year.
 Watch this space.

 Common Questions